byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *Builds Bone Strength*

-Calcium is essential for bone health.

 Kefir made from whole fat dairy has high levels of calcium and holds bio-active compounds that improve nutrient absorption.
 With all of the most important nutrients including phosphorus, calcium, magnesium, vitamin D and vitamin K2, which are vital in improving bone health and density.

 #### *Fights Cancer*

-Kefir can be a seriously effective weapon against the spread of these multiplying and dangerous cells.

-Some of the bio-active compounds of kefir such as polysaccharides and bio-active peptides have great potential for inhibition of proliferation and induction of apoptosis in tumor cells.
+The bio-active compounds of kefir such as polysaccharides and bio-active peptides have great potential for inhibition of proliferation and induction of apoptosis in tumor cells.
 Kefiran is also used as an antioxidant and anti-tumor agent.
 Many studies revealed that kefir acts on different cancers such as colorectal cancer, malignant T lymphocytes, breast cancer and lung carcinoma.

 Kefir benefits in the fight against cancer are due to its large anti-carcinogenic role inside the body, slowing the growth of early tumors.

 #### *Supports Digestion and Combats IBS*

-Give the alimentary canal, the main digestive passageway in the body, an easy boost with kefir.

-Bacteria in the gut is a tricky balance.
-Kefir milk helps restore that balance and fight against gastrointestinal diseases like irritable bowel syndrome, Crohn’s and ulcers.
-Drinking kefir, naturally loaded pro-biotics, also helps your gut after taking antibiotics.
+Kefir milk helps restore balance and fight against gastrointestinal diseases like irritable bowel syndrome, Crohn’s and ulcers.
+Drinking kefir, naturally loaded pro-biotics, also helps the gut recover after taking antibiotics.
 The pro-biotic compounds help restore the lost flora that fight against pathogens and aids against the disruptive diarrhea and other gastrointestinal side effects caused by these types of medications.

 #### *Improves Allergies*